Garfield: Television

 Garfield's animation debut was on The Fantastic Funnies, which aired on CBS on May 15, 1980, voiced by actor Scott Beach.
 Garfield was one of the strips featured, introduced as a newcomer (the strip was only two years old at the time).
 From 1982 to 1991, twelve primetime Garfield cartoon specials and one hour-long primetime documentary celebrating the character's 10th anniversary were aired; Lorenzo Music voiced Garfield in all of them.
-A Saturday morning cartoon show, Garfield and Friends, aired for seven seasons from 1988 to 1994.
-This adaption also starred Music as the voice of Garfield.
+A Saturday-morning cartoon show, Garfield and Friends, aired for seven seasons from 1988 to 1994.
+This adaptation also starred Music as the voice of Garfield.

 The Garfield Show, a CGI series, started development in 2007 to coincide with the strip's 30th anniversary in 2008.
 It premiered in France in December 2008 and made its U.S. debut on Cartoon Network on November 2, 2009.
-A new series is currently in development at Nickelodeon after Paramount Global acquired the franchise.
+A new series is currently in development at Nickelodeon after Paramount Skydance Corporation acquired the franchise.